Texas-A-M-College-of-Engineering/engr-certificate-generation/README.md

 ```

 So you could go to your *engr_certs/private* directory and get the private key to use with the certificate that you
-downloaded from cert.tamu.edu.
-Now you have the public/private pair that you need to use the certificate.
+downloaded from cert.tamu.edu. **That gives you the public/private pair that you need to use the certificate.**